gaggl/vagrant-testlab/README.md

 #  vagrant-testlab

-A vagrant setup that create a puppetmaster, consul, ELK, Prometheus, Icinga setup
+A vagrant setup that create a working nomad cluster and observability stack.

 ## Requirements
     Virtualbox                  => https://www.virtualbox.org